 The rhomboids get worked during back exercises you no doubt already do, but the truth is, they have a low ceiling for growth.
 No matter what you do, they’re not going to get big and beefy.
 So why care about strengthening the rhomboids?
 The answer isn’t sexy, but it’s crucial: because weak rhomboids lead to loss of scapular control.
 When this happens, the shoulder blades don’t move properly, and that results in injury.

-“The rhomboids don’t work in isolation, but they’re part of the whole story of scapular control,” says Ryan Chow, DPT, a physical therapist at Bespoke Treatments Physical Therapy in New York.
+“The rhomboids don’t work in isolation, but they’re part of the whole story of scapular control,” says Ryan Chow, DPT, a physical therapist at Reload Physical Therapy in New York.
 “If you don’t have scapular control due to lack of rhomboid contribution, you have to pick it up from somewhere else—meaning, other muscles are going to have to do a job they’re not prepared to do and can get worn out as a result.
 Loss of scapular control leads to excessive motion in the shoulder joint, and could even lead to elbow problems down the road.”

 According to John Rusin, PT, DPT, CSCS, owner of John Rusin Fitness Systems, one of the consequences of undertrained rhomboids setting off a chain reaction in your body is “tightness in the neck and upper back that can lead to postural imbalances and incomplete breathing.”